 Check out ONSF's guide to Writing Leadership Essays for helpful tips on how to tell your personal story in a compelling and successful way.

 Advice for Specific Scholarships

 More in-depth information about personal statements and application essays can be found on this website, which also provides additional guidelines and tips for numerous national scholarships including:

 - Marshall Scholarship,

 - Rhodes Scholarship,

-Additional student essay tips, including helpful information about what to do after you've submitted them, can be found here.
+Additional student essay tips, including helpful information about what to do after you've submitted them, can be found on the Furman University website.

 TIP: Be mindful of commonly misused words and phrases!